How to actually build a succesful product (from a UX standpoint)

 If a team doesn’t have a shared vision of what success looks like, you'll iterate endlessly with no alignment.

-Step 3: Shape the Solution (Not Design Yet)
+Step 3: Shape the Solution (Not Design Yet).

 Shaping is where we explore possibilities without overcommitting.
 I love using: